The Joy of Splitboarding - Women's Splitboarding Progression Series

 Couldn't load pickup availability

-The Joy of Splitboarding is a season long progression series for women and female-identifying splitboarders who want to build skills, confidence, and find joy in the backcountry.
-Through a mix of hands-on instruction, avalanche education, guided mentorship, and community connection, you’ll gain the tools to move safely toward your dream lines—at your own pace and in a supportive environment.
+The Joy of Splitboarding is a season-long progression series for women and female-identifying splitboarders who want to build skills, confidence, and joy in the backcountry.
+Through hands-on instruction, avalanche education, guided mentorship, and community connection, participants build the tools to move toward bigger goals at their own pace in a supportive environment.

 Commit and Save!
-The Women’s Progression Series offers four guided courses for the price of three — just $725 (a $975 value).
+The Women’s Progression Series offers four guided courses for the price of three — just $725.

 Series Course Dates: